seanys/Transportation-and-Optimization-Notes/readme.md

 #### Logit-Based Loading Models

-This logit modl is similar to the softmax.
+This logit modl is similar to the softmax model.

 ![](http://latex.codecogs.com/svg.latex?P_k=\frac{e^{V_k}}{\sum_{l=1}^K{e^{V_l}}}, \forall k \in K )

-I have done a project compute the
+I have done a project compute the loading model using logit regression and general price which is introduced in xxx

 ## Network Problem